-BMP BMP Short Name BMP Description Unit Data Source Dry Extended Detention Ponds ExtDryPonds Dry extended detention (ED) basins are depressions created by excavation or berm construction that temporarily store runoff and release it slowly via surface flow or groundwater infiltration following storms.
+BMP BMP Short Name BMP Description Data Source Dry Extended Detention Ponds ExtDryPonds Dry extended detention (ED) basins are depressions created by excavation or berm construction that temporarily store runoff and release it slowly via surface flow or groundwater infiltration following storms.
 Dry ED basins are designed to dry out between storm events, in contrast with wet ponds, which contain standing water permanently.
 As such, they are similar in construction and function to dry detention basins, except that the duration of detention of stormwater is designed to be longer, theoretically improving treatment effectiveness. acres treated DNREC Erosion and Sediment Control EandS Erosion and sediment control practices applied to construction land.
 Acres in excess of available construction land rolls to other urban land uses.
 Protects water resources from sediment pollution and increases in runoff associated with land development activities.
-By retaining soil on-site, sediment and attached nutrients are prevented from leaving disturbed areas and polluting streams. acres treated DNREC Impervious Urban Surface Reduction ImpSurRed Reducing impervious surfaces to promote infiltration and percolation of runoff storm water. acres DNREC Permeable Pavement w/ Sand, Veg A/B soils, no underdrain PermPavSVNoUDAB Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
+By retaining soil on-site, sediment and attached nutrients are prevented from leaving disturbed areas and polluting streams.
+DNREC Impervious Urban Surface Reduction ImpSurRed Reducing impervious surfaces to promote infiltration and percolation of runoff storm water. acres DNREC Permeable Pavement w/ Sand, Veg A/B soils, no underdrain acres treated DNREC Permeable Pavement w/ Sand, Veg A/B soils, underdrain PermPavSVUDAB Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
 Water filters through open voids in the pavement surface to a washed gravel subsurface storage reservoir, where it is then slowly infiltrated into the underlying soils or exits via an underdrain.
-This BMP has no underdrain, has sand and/or vegetation and is in A or B soil. acres treated DNREC Permeable Pavement w/ Sand, Veg A/B soils, underdrain PermPavSVUDAB Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
+This BMP has an underdrain, has sand and/or vegetation and is in A or B soil.
+DNREC Permeable Pavement w/ Sand, Veg C/D soils, underdrain PermPavSVUDCD Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
 Water filters through open voids in the pavement surface to a washed gravel subsurface storage reservoir, where it is then slowly infiltrated into the underlying soils or exits via an underdrain.
-This BMP has an underdrain, has sand and/or vegetation and is in A or B soil. acres treated DNREC Permeable Pavement w/ Sand, Veg C/D soils, underdrain PermPavSVUDCD Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
+This BMP has an underdrain, has sand and/or vegetation and is in C or D soil.
+DNREC Permeable Pavement w/o Sand, Veg A/B soils, no underdrain PermPavNoSVNoUDAB Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
 Water filters through open voids in the pavement surface to a washed gravel subsurface storage reservoir, where it is then slowly infiltrated into the underlying soils or exits via an underdrain.
-This BMP has an underdrain, has sand and/or vegetation and is in C or D soil. acres treated DNREC Permeable Pavement w/o Sand, Veg A/B soils, no underdrain PermPavNoSVNoUDAB Pavement or pavers that reduce runoff volume and treat water quality through both infiltration and filtration mechanisms.
-Water filters through open voids in the pavement surface to a washed gravel subsurface storage reservoir, where it is then slowly infiltrated into the underlying soils or exits via an underdrain.
-This BMP has no underdrain, no sand or vegetation and is in A or B soil. acres treated DNREC
+This BMP has no underdrain, no sand or vegetation and is in A or B soil.
+DNREC